ITU-BDSA2024-GROUP12/Chirp/docs/report.md

 ## User activities

 An activity diagram helps to display the flow of execution when a user navigates the application.
 In this case showcasing differences between authorized and non authorized users.

-Activity diagram over user activities
+UML Activity diagram over user activities:

 ![User activities](./Images/ActivityDiagram.png)

 ## Sequence of functionality/calls trough _Chirp!_¨

-Sequence diagrams describe the interactions in our application, brought about by the actions of users, by clearly displaying the transfer of messages between services.
+Sequence diagrams describe the interactions in our application, brought about by the actions of users, by clearly displaying the transfer of messages and function calls between services.

 Sequence diagrams for authorized and non Authorized users, and private timeline.